|

 for their efforts, and respond to these "just like people do";

-are extremely protective of themselves and
+very protective of themselves and

-their host person -
+their host person,

 though paradoxically, their skewed ideas of protection may cause

-the person (you) pain and injury;
+the person (you) pain and injury.

-be of equal value to us.
-As in any true team, there is
+As in any true team, there is no

 live in the present or the past.
 Those